- Prospective Students

 There are many ways and methods to investigate past climates and environments.
 Of these methods, stable isotope geochemistry is perhaps one of the most powerful and reliable tools.

 What is sclerochronology?

 Sclerochronology is considered by many to be the aquatic equivalent of dendrochronology.
-This powerful method is helping to unlock high-resolution marine archives (e.g., corals, corallines, molluscs, otoliths) for paleoclimate and paleoecology studies.
+This powerful method is helping to unlock high-resolution marine archives (e.g., corals, corallines, mollusks, otoliths) for paleoclimate and paleoecology studies.
 Sclerochronological techniques are commonly used in freshwater environments as well.

 Clams and Paleoclimate

 EU funded project: Annually Resolved Archives of Marine Climate Change (ARAMACC) takes a big step in training new early stage researchers.
 Al Wanamaker joins the ARAMACC project as the Visiting Researcher.